dlopezyse/Synthia/README.md

 ### The AI system to accelerate knowledge :robot:

 This project is based on the idea that AI can be used to accelerate our education :rocket:.
-NLP techniques like content summarization, automatic paraphrasing, and different text analysis can be leveraged to drive a new and modern educational approach.
+NLP techniques like content *summarization*, automatic *paraphrasing*, and different *text analysis* can be leveraged to drive a new and modern educational approach.

 #### Find the App here :point_right: [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://synthia.streamlit.app/) and let me know your comments.